loipct/Football-players-detection/README.md

 # Football-players-detection

-Detect football players with Yolov8/C++
+Detecting football players with Yolov8/C++

 1. Training model detection by Python (yolov8.ipynb)
 2. Exporting best.pt which is gotten after training to .onnx